macos-web-next

 Problem

 Computer-use agents need controllable, instrument-able desktop environments to learn from.
-Real OS instances are messy: state isn't inspectable, actions aren't transactional, and resets are slow. macos-web-next extends the same idea behind windows-web to the macOS UI vocabulary.
+Real OS instances are messy: state isn't inspectable, actions aren't transactional, and resets are slow. macos-web-next extends the same idea behind windows-web-next to the macOS UI vocabulary.

 Solution

-A browser-based macOS desktop — menu bar, dock, window management, a small suite of apps — built so an agent (or a human annotator) can act on it through structured affordances rather than pixel-level guesses.
+A browser-based macOS desktop — menu bar, dock, window management, a suite of apps — built so an agent (or a human annotator) can act on it through structured affordances rather than pixel-level guesses.

 How